DataBiosphere/data-portal/content-v2/community-update/community-update/dcp-updates.md

 ### What’s Coming Next?

-We are (re)processing the original DCP 1.0 projects as well as the 16 new projects with the latest HCA 10X and SmartSeq-2 pipelines.
-When processing is complete, each project will have DCP Generated matrices that are stratified by species, organ, and library construction method (i.e. 10x or Smart-seq2).
+Between now and the end of February look for:
+* Standardized analysis results (BAM and index files) made by the latest HCA 10x and SmartSeq-2 pipelines for all projects
+* DCP-generated count matrices stratified by species, library construction method, and organ for each project

+After these standardized analyses are complete, we will begin releasing new projects and analysis on a monthly basis.
+We are also working towards incorporating controlled-access projects.

 Once processing is complete, we will retire DCP 1.0 View.